mexey1/zing/README.md

 # zing
-An android application that connect users on the same wifi network without requiring internet access.
-It includes functionalities like VoIP calling, sending texts and emoji support
+An android application that connects users on the same wifi network without requiring internet access.
+Users are able to call one another, send texts including emojis